 How to Use Common Nails to Attach Wood to Concrete

-You may have an upcoming project where you need to attach a piece of treated lumber to a poured concrete slab or a wall.
+You can use regular 16d sinker nails as concrete nails in an upcoming project where you need to attach a piece of treated lumber to a poured concrete slab or a wall.
 The wood could be a 2 x 4 bottom plate for a wall or a simple 2 x 2 cleat for some utility shelving in your basement or garage.